aliceminotto/lab_journal/lab_journal_february.md

   Launche again both for DT5000 and 10000 (no more because i think it's doing something weird with the location of the output files and i want to check before risking to overwrite stuff.

 * also yesterday got rid of contact form in TSL trianing website and put email and link to TSL website instead.

+* changed c notebook to get derivatives (pending obviously).

+* [This](https://computing.llnl.gov/linux/slurm/squeue.html) may be useful to use SLURM

+* software node is active, the warning was there by mistake. it can be accessed just like for hpc.